 Individuals who change vehicles are required to update their registration with the new vehicle information.
 The vehicle update may be completed online at MyBGSU or in person at the Parking Services office.

 A state issued handicap license plate, hang tag or placard does not need to be registered to receive a visitor permit.
-Although, in order to use a handicap license plate, hang tag or placard with a faculty / staff permit, commuter permit, or on-campus permit, it must be registered with Parking Services.
+Although to use a handicap license plate, hang tag or placard with a faculty/staff permit, commuter permit, or on-campus permit, it must be registered with Parking Services.